WKD (03) ..... World Kigo Database

 is a season of its own in Japan, because we celebrate for almost two weeks with many special ceremonies and customs, according to the Asian lunar calendar.

-In Australia, related kigo could simply be classified for the summertime.
+In Australia, related season words could simply be classified for the summertime.

 First Sun, First Sunrise, year's first dawn of the New Year